illinois-cs418/illinois-cs418.github.io/_assignments/mp6.md

 + $$E$$ is the eye (viewer) position
 + $$\epsilon$$ is a small threshold value you define...

 If the above inequality holds at the vertex, the normal is close to making a $$90$$ degree angle with the vector from the viewer...which means the vertex is on some sort of silhouette or feature edge.
 You will probably need to experiment to find a good value for $$\epsilon$$.
+These computations are probbaly most easily done in the view coordinate system.

-When the inequality holds, color generated for the vertex should be black $$(0,0,0,1)_{rgba}$$.
+When the inequality holds, the color generated for the vertex should be black $$I_{rgbs}=(0,0,0,1)$$.
 If the inequality does not hold, you should use the shading method in the next section.

-### Warm-to-Cold Colors
+### Cool-to-Warm Colors

 The shading model used by Gooch et al. is $$I_{rgba}=(\frac{1+\vec{l} \cdot \vec{n}}{2})k_{cool} +(1-\frac{1+\vec{l} \cdot \vec{n}}{2})k_{warm}$$

 Here we have:

-+ $$\vec{l}$$ is the uinit-length light direction (as in the Phong reflection model)
++ $$\vec{l}$$ is the unit-length light direction (as in the Phong reflection model)
 + $$\vec{n}$$ is the unit-length surface normal
 + The color $$k_{cool}=k_{blue}+\alpha k_d$$
 + The color $$k_{warm}=k_{yellow}+\beta k_d$$